texstudio-org/texstudio/utilities/manual/source/background.md

 build>cmake --build . -t update_translations
 ```

+`uiconfig.xml` contains latex menu entries.
+They, too, can be translated.
+By running `./texstudio --update-translations`, the file `src/additionaltranslations.cpp` is generated which contains the translation source files.
+This file needs to be copied to `src/additionaltranslations.cpp` where it is handled like all other translateable sources, use the commands above.

 ### Translating manual
 The manual is writen as markdown in `utilities/manual/source`.
 The webpage [https://texstudio-org.github.io](https://texstudio-org.github.io) needs html to show the pages.